 Carefully curated accessories create a layered and established effect that, although polished, is also relaxed and unstuffy.
 Think chandeliers and fireplaces alongside cosy armchairs and custom-made designer furniture.
 Carefully selected contemporary artworks by rising Cape Town artists such as Pierre Fouche and Emma Aspeling complete the picture.

-The crowing glory is the palatial Governer’s Suite – one of the city’s largest penthouse offerings.
+The crowning glory is the palatial Governer’s Suite – one of the city’s largest penthouse offerings.
 It is named after Simon van der Stel, the first Governor of the Cape and once a resident at this very address.
 The 300-square-metre, three-bedroom space spans two floors at the top of the hotel and features hard-to-top touches like a floating staircase and private plunge pool situated on a wide balcony overlooking historic Church Square, the Slave Lodge, Parliament and Company Gardens.

 Here the colour palette is lighter and neutral, accentuated by the jewel-like tones found in the rugs and scatter cushions.
 Beautiful wallpapers by Cole and Sons create feature walls with depth and drama.
 A fully equipped kitchen, 10-person dining table and two lounge areas make it ideally suited to groups or families wanting to settle in for an extended period.

 For those bent on a little retail therapy, there is a dedicated perfumery boutique on site that carries prestigious international brands such as Diptyque, Penhaligon’s, Dr Vranjes, L’Artisan Parfumeur and Comme des Garçons, where you can indulge in exquisite gifting.
 Labotessa is one of only 11 hotels in the world to carry Diptyque in all its rooms.

 For more information and reservations visit Labotessa’s website.